tiberiusbrown/SpritesABC/README.md

 ## Performance and Design Notes

-- `SpritesABC::drawSized` and `SpritesABC::drawBasic` are to be preferred to `SpritesABC::draw` when possible.
+- `SpritesABC::drawSizedFX` and `SpritesABC::drawBasicFX` are to be preferred to `SpritesABC::drawFX` when possible.
 The latter requires an additional seek to retrieve the sprite dimensions, which costs around 100-150 additional cycles per call.
 - SpritesABC routines support only FX sprites, not `PROGMEM` sprites, and the setup and clipping calculations for sprite drawing are intermixed with the initial FX seek.
 - In most cases SpritesABC uses a [17-cycle SPI receive-only loop](https://community.arduboy.com/t/avr-spi-musings/11949/13) to stream sprite data from the flash chip.
 - Like SpritesU, SpritesABC does not perform an FX reseek every eight rows of pixels unless necessary due to clipping.